axiomcura/parrallel-arrays-erikserrano/README.md

 wget https://storage.googleapis.com/gtex_analysis_v8/annotations/GTEx_Analysis_v8_Annotations_SampleAttributesDS.txt
 ```

-After downloading the dataset, you can follow along on how to use `plot_gtxt`
+After downloading the dataset, you can follow along on how to use `plot_gtex`

 ### Testing